 You can argue that it hardly makes a difference considering the character’s contribution to making the film at least do something/anything, but it’s a missed opportunity when you consider the actor’s rather charismatic turn in last year’s Guardians of the Galaxy.

-Soon Bond is dropped off in the middle of the desert and in a moment of profound stupidity, accepts Oberhauser’s equally stupid invitation for 007 to tour the villain’s nearby evil lair which is built within the bowels of a giant meteorite crater.
+Bond is then dropped off in the middle of the desert and in a moment of profound stupidity, accepts Oberhauser’s invitation for 007 to tour the villain’s nearby evil lair which is built within the bowels of a giant meteorite crater.
 Uh-huh.

-Indeed, when he first strides into frame it’s hard not to feel underwhelmed.
-Of course I don’t think that every Bond villain needs to have a hideous scar or crippling deformity in order to be interesting, but after more than an hour of build-up here, I wanted to see something sinister about Oberhauser that wasn’t just his rather gruesome pair of sockless loafers.
+Actor Christopher Waltz is finally revealed as the film’s arch villain, but his resulting performance just adds to the disappointment.
+When he first strides into frame it’s hard not to feel underwhelmed.
+After more than an hour of build-up, I wanted to see something sinister about Oberhauser that wasn’t just his rather gruesome pair of sockless loafers.

 Bond returns to London, M ousts Max Denbigh as a villain (real shocker there) and the whole “MI6 posse” including Q and Moneypenny set out to save the world from The League of Extraordinary Voyeurs.

 Madeline Swann tries to do the smart thing and just abandon the film altogether, but she gets captured again and Bond has to rescue her from another overrunning scene featuring Blofeld’s ‘little shop of vaguely horrible horrors’ that he’s somehow set up at the condemned MI6 building that was obliterated during the events of Skyfall.
 It’s painfully dull.